kaurgurpal/kaurgurpal.github.io/index.md

 **Software Developer  @[VSA India Pvt.
 Ltd.](http://www.vsaindia.com/)  Client @[HCRG](http://www.hcrg.com/) (Aug 2011 - Oct 2012)**

 VSA India is a sister concern company under same ownership of Health Care Resource Group, and the development team at VSA               India handles all the IT projects of HCRG as an offshore unit.
-Developed a reporting module and request raising forms module             for MedSpectra-Utilization Review (MSUR) system which evaluates treatment requests for medical necessities and                           appropriateness and makes diagnosis-relevant decisions designed to expedite care, prevent delays, obtain clinical outcomes,             and be cost-effective.
-Also worked on support work for Advanced Bill Review system.
 * Worked on MedSpectra – Bill Review and Utilization Review, a comprehensive medical cost management web-based solution
 * Developed patient section in first iteration of Utilization Review solution for HCRG UK
 * Integrated government provided web services to fetch patient information